-What: Angela wades through some of the mineral makeup offerings from the drug store beauty aisle.
+Let’s take a trip through the mineral makeup offerings from the drug store beauty aisle!

 Neutrogena Mineral Sheers, $11.99 for .18 ounces: Just tried the Powder Foundation here, in “light to neutral,” and had high hopes because I generally love Neutrogena products.
 The container is genius—powder and brush applicator all in one convenient piece—but the results?
 Just so-so.
 The color blended fine, but didn’t cover as completely or stay in place as well as Sonia Kashuk.